sarachehab/SuaVe/individual_statements/LuJu.md

     - however, we will need to think closely on the potential hazard from this implementation and how to eliminate it
 - plan and draw out the over all schemetic first, discuss all details (eg the inputs) with team members and then write the actual code
     - this makes communication more efficient (important for between the control unit decode team and the alu team, as the operands that are use across the files are closely linked together, so by this way we do not need to keep edit the decode file and the alu file back and forth for implementation of the different types of instructions)
+- name the branch more clearly and delete unnecessary branch (delete branch when it has been merged to main)
+    - in this project we kept the branches because rebase was having some issues when we were doing it, and we did some copy and paste of the files from the branch into the main when we were not that familiar with git, which we were loosing the commit history
+    - hence to keep the commit history for this project, we have decided to keep the branches
+- do regular rebasing of the branches from main so that we do not have to face a lot of conflicts when we decide to merge the branches later on